 Bordeaux is a great city to visit - it's a lovely, smaller version of Paris (much of Paris was designed after it's 18th century design), but many come to learn more about the wine culture of Bordeaux.
 If you only have one day, there is plenty to explore in town.
 I'd invite you to spend at least two, because visiting a producer outside of town is a must, be it the famous Chateau Pape Clement which is accessible by public transport or the intimate, family owned producer of Chateau Beard la Chapelle in the hills near Saint Emilion.

 ...after flying over water to see this barren island in the middle of nowhere, with clear skies, we were all excited about our adventure...the apartment we stayed at on the North Coast.
 It was a perfect escape from the world.
 What is great about Lanzarote, most everything you'll want to see is outside and the wind blows year round so it's fresh air all the time.
 It is a rough, moon-like landscape due to a large volcanic eruption almost three-hundred years ago (smaller one since).
 It's not a tropical island, but it has its own wild beauty.

-What is tricky about most wines in the Bordeaux region is that they vary in taste from house to house, based on differential grape blends, materials used during aging, and the very unique distinction of terroir (environmental factors such as soil and climate).
-Around Saint Emilion you find lots of gravel, sand, limestone, and clay which can add different mineral or earthiness to the grapes.
-Merlot is the main grape variety, but you will see the subtle richness this grape gives to local wines versus the typical Australian or American wine.
+What is tricky about most wines in the Bordeaux region is that they vary in taste from house to house, based on different grape blends, materials used during aging, and the very unique distinction of terroir (environmental factors such as soil and climate).
+Around Saint Emilion you find lots of gravel, sand, limestone, and a special blue clay which can add different mineral or earthiness to the grapes.